rzhang19/domino_game/README.md

     Assert.AreEqual(dominoManager.GetActiveSelectables().Count, 1);
 }
 ```
+To Shaghayegh: the Part B report has summaries of the other test cases!

+### Documentation
+We generated documentation with a Unity Doxygen plugin.
+The home page of our documentation is [here](Docs/html/annotated.html).
+All the significant application code is under the BH namespace which is listed [here](Docs/html/namespace_b_h.html).
+All documentation is located in the [/Docs/html](Docs/html) folder.

 ### Notes
 We will primarily be using Unity Collab for version control, while backing up our work onto this Github repository occasionally.